auth0/docs/articles/microsites/add-login/add-login-regular-web-app.md

 ---
 title: Add Login to Your Regular Web App
-description: Everything you need to know to implement login for a regular web app.
+description: Everything you need to know to implement login for a regular web app
 ctaText: Go to Quickstart
 ctaLink: /docs/quickstart/webapp
 template: microsite